 I am a realist painter, known for my depictions of Australian rural life.
 Based in North East Victoria, I have become well-regarded as an equestrian artist, with a passion for painting draught horses.
 I began painting and sculpting full-time in 2009, and since this time, I have exhibited at least twice a year or more.

 I grew up on my family’s apple orchard in Beechworth.
 After finishing school I thought the logical path would be to complete a Biology Degree with a major in plant science.
 I took a ‘gap year’ on an agricultural exchange program to Canada, where I met my future husband Chris, whom I would eventually join on his family’s farm in central Queensland.
 I began painting after myself and Chris took on our own 20,000 acre property in south-west Queensland in 2003.
-I spent many years pursuing a variety of career paths including high school teaching and financial planning, but it wasn't until I picked up a paint brush that I finally found what I was put here to do.
-I also needed a creative outlet to counterbalance the struggles of rural life, which befell our farm with alarming regularity (combating droughts, wild dogs, and endless weed infestations was a part of daily life).
+Prior to this I spent many years pursuing a variety of career paths including high school teaching and financial planning, but it wasn't until I picked up a paint brush that I finally found what I was put here to do.
+I also needed a creative outlet to counterbalance the struggles of rural life.

 I took my first workshop in oil painting with Wolfgang ‘Bill’ Sass, and found that painting didn’t come naturally: developing technical proficiency was something I had to pursue with dogged determination.
-With further tuition under seasoned realist painters John Wilson and Lyn Diefenbach, I honed my skills, learning to paint in both oil and acrylic, on canvas and linen.
+With further tuition under seasoned realist painters John Wilson and Lyn Diefenbach, I honed my skills, learning to paint in both oil and acrylic.

 Since this time, my style has developed into a blend of photographic realism combined with dense painterly detail that only appears on closer inspection.
 Mark-making remains important to my creative practice — especially the act of ‘loading the brush’ with the right combination of colours, in which I often apply several unblended colours at once.
 I think that far more than colour, creating the right tone to express light and shadow, is the most important technical aspect of my work.
 On a deeper level, I believe that if I put positive energy into my work as I paint, it will permeate the space where the painting is hung.